Habeeb-Rahman-CA/My-Note-App-Flutter/README.md

 # mynotes

-This project is a journey of Learning flutter through building a simple project but include entire flutter portion, lets go...
+This project is a journey of Learning flutter through building a simple project but include all the important topic from flutter.
+I will markdown all the thing in the readme file, it will be very helpful to re-check what are the process im done in the project.

-# 📱 Day 1 - Installation and Setting up a Flutter project
+# 📱 Installation and Setting up a Flutter project

 ## 1. Install Flutter SDK